sztrzask/maklipsa.github.io/_posts/2016-08-17-Don't do it now! Part 3. Hangfire details - jobs.md

 - object type
 - called method
 - passed parameters
-This means that we can't rely on any object state that the object had at the time of scheduling it's function, because it won't be recreated.
-This is why I wrote that Hangfire enables to schedule functions, and because in C# functions aren't [first class ciitizen](https://en.wikipedia.org/wiki/First-class_citizen) you have to keep this in mind.
-So a simple "Hello world" function will look like this:
+This means that we can't rely on any state that the object had at the time of scheduling its function because it won't be recreated.
+This is why I wrote that Hangfire enables to schedule *functions*.
+Because in C# functions aren't [first class citizens](https://en.wikipedia.org/wiki/First-class_citizen), but they are tied to a object instance you have to be more careful.
+To give an example of how a "Hello world" job looks in storage:

 ```json
 {